Admissions to Sixth Form

 All students at the school are full time.
 Each student’s final programme of study is a combination of examination classes and timetabled and non-timetabled independent study lessons (ISLs).
 Independent study, in school and at home, will be necessary to complete all courses satisfactorily.
 Students have time in the week without classes so that they may use the Library, ICT facilities in the Sixth Form Study Room and other resources within the school.

 Many students take a part-time job whilst in the Sixth Form.
-It is recommended that they work for no more than 8 – 12 hours a week.
+It is recommended that they work for no more than 8-12 hours per week.
 Research has shown that students who work more than 12 hours per week can underachieve.

 The Pastoral System

 Each student will be part of our vertical tutoring system, where their Form Tutor will be responsible for the welfare of that student throughout his/her progress through the Sixth Form.
-Tutors are supported by Head of Sixth Form, Miss Double; Sixth Form Manager, Mrs Pickering and Student Progression Manager, Mrs Green.
+Tutors are supported by Head of Sixth Form, Miss Double, Sixth Form Manager, Mrs Pickering and Student Progression Manager, Mrs Barber.
 A full tutorial programme is delivered through PSHE days that introduces and develops: